SpeedyWeather/SpeedyWeather.jl/docs/joss/paper.md

-We acknowledge contributions from Mosè Giordano, Valentin Churavy and Pietro Monticone who have also committed to the SpeedyWeather.jl repository, and the wider Julia community help and support.
-We gratefully acknowledge funding from the National Science Foundation (...) and the European Research Council under the European Union’s Horizon 2020 research and innovation programme for the ITHACA grant (no. 741112).
+We acknowledge contributions from Mosè Giordano, Valentin Churavy and Pietro Monticone who have also committed to the SpeedyWeather.jl repository, and the wider Julia community for help and support.
+We gratefully acknowledge funding from the National Science Foundation (Chris please add) and the European Research Council under the European Union’s Horizon 2020 research and innovation programme for the ITHACA grant (no. 741112).